Azorios/PythonCourse/README.md

 # How to junyper notebooks
 https://www.jetbrains.com/help/pycharm/jupyter-notebook-support.html#get-started
+# TO DO
+    - class/function to compare different k values in a histogram
+    - colormap with different colors
+    -
 # K nearest neighbor:
     - 2 vectors x, y => axis
     - we have training samples and for each new sample we calculate the euclidian distance to every training sample